BEFORE THE BOARD OF RADIOLOGIC TECHNOLOGISTS

 24.204.607 CODE OF ETHICS (1) The board adopts and incorporates by reference the

 July 2003 August 1, 2008 edition of the code of ethics adopted by the ARRT American Registry of Radiologic Technologists (ARRT).

 IMP: 37-1-131, 37-14-313, MCA

-6. An electronic copy of this notice of public hearing is available at www.radiology.mt.gov (department and board's web site).
-The department strives to make the electronic copy of this notice conform to the official version of the notice, as printed in the Montana Administrative Register, but advises all concerned persons that in the event of a discrepancy between the official printed text of the notice and the electronic version of the notice, only the official printed text will be considered.
+5. An electronic copy of this Notice of Public Hearing is available through the department and board's site on the World Wide Web at www.radiology.mt.gov.
+The department strives to make the electronic copy of this Notice conform to the official version of the Notice, as printed in the Montana Administrative Register, but advises all concerned persons that in the event of a discrepancy between the official printed text of the Notice and the electronic version of the Notice, only the official printed text will be considered.
 In addition, although the department strives to keep its web site accessible at all times, concerned persons should be aware that the web site may be unavailable during some periods, due to system maintenance or technical problems, and that technical difficulties in accessing or posting to the e-mail address do not excuse late submission of comments.

 BOARD OF RADIOLOGIC